 - Collections are compiled and maintained by a Collection Editor.

 What does a Collection Editor do?

-- Writes a brief comment on each article that highlights its major contribution to the collection
+- Writes a brief comment on articles that highlight its research importance and major contributions to the collection.

 - Encourages discussion of the articles through our post-publication peer review system and sharing of the collection content to colleagues, students, and other interested parties